 XI.
 Baptism by David P. Scaer (236 pp., published 1999)

 An orthodox yet fresh presentation on the sacrament of Baptism.
 Dr. Scaer offers analysis both of the Roman Catholic and the Reformed views of Baptism, compares current Lutheran worship forms with historic Lutheran baptismal practice, and provides a thorough defense of infant Baptism.
-Provides the reader with a strong defense against those who would deny God’s work in this precious sacrament.
+He provides the reader with a strong defense against those who would deny God’s work in this precious sacrament.

 A comprehensive study of the Lord's Supper, drawing on scriptural and confessional resources to address key issues in the ecumenical context of the twentieth and twenty-first centuries.
 Stephenson draws richly from the writings of Luther, the Lutheran Orthodox dogmaticians, and modern confessional Lutheran theologians (especially Charles Porterfield Krauth, C. F. W. Walther, Herman Sasse, and Tom G. A. Hardt) in a treatment that is unabashedly Lutheran yet deals openly and forthrightly with new perspectives.